DiscordBM/DiscordBM/README.md

 <details>
   <summary> Click to expand </summary>

 `DiscordBM` has some best-effort functions for checking permissions and roles.
+FYI, in interactions, the [member field](https://discord.com/developers/docs/resources/guild#guild-member-object-guild-member-structure) already contains the resolved permissions (`Interaction.member.permissions`).

 > **Warning**
 > You need a `DiscordCache` with intents containing `.guilds` & `.guildMembers` and also `requestAllMembers: .enabled`.